From quarks and gluons to color superconductivity at supranuclear densities: RG flow of dense QCD matter

 \subsection{From quark-gluon dynamics to color superconductivity}

 In Fig.~\ref{fig:flow}, we show the RG flow of the renormalized dimensionless curvature~$\epsilon_{\mu}$ for~$k\geq k_{\text{SB}}$ (left panel), the diquark gap~$\Delta_{\text{gap}}$ for~$k\leq k_{\text{SB}}$ (left panel), the (squared) quark-diquark coupling~$h^2$ (right panel), the four-diquark coupling~$\lambda_{\Delta}$ (right panel), and the strong coupling~$\alpha=g^2/(4\pi)$ (right panel) over a wide range of scales for~$\mu/\LQCD = 2$.
 In this case, we have~$\ksb/\LQCD \approx 1.09$.
 The gray (vertical) dashed lines in the two panels represent the point in the RG flow where~$k=\mu$.
 The black (vertical) dashed lines are associated with the scale~$k=k_{\text{m}}$.
 The latter is an estimate for the scale at which the screening masses of the gluons exceed the scale~$k$.\footnote{For simplicity, we do not distinguish between the electric and magnetic masses.} Here, we estimate this scale from the relation~$m_{\text{g}}= g(k_{\text{m}})\mu/\pi = k_{\text{m}}$, where~$m_{\text{g}}$ represents an estimate for the gluon screening masses in the symmetric high-energy regime ($k>\ksb$), see, e.g., Refs.~\cite{Kapusta:1979ux,Toimela:1984xy}.
 Note that these masses are scheme-dependent quantities.
-For the regularization scheme employed in the present work, for example, the electric and magnetic gluon masses are significantly smaller than the ones reported in Ref.~\cite{Toimela:1984xy}.
 A detailed analysis of this aspect will be given elsewhere~\cite{BGS}.
 In any case, for small chemical potentials (e.g., $\mu/\LQCD=2$ as shown in Fig.~\ref{fig:flow}), we observe a hierarchy of scales: $\ksb < \mu < k_{\text{m}}$.

 For~$k> k_{\text{m}}$, gluon screening effects are parametrically suppressed since~$m_{\text{g}}/k < 1$.
 Note that effects associated with the quark chemical potential appearing in the quark propagator are even more suppressed, $\mu/k < m_{\text{g}}/k < 1$.
 In this high-energy regime, we therefore do not expect that our results suffer significantly from the fact that we have neglected the gluon screening masses in our calculations.
 For these scales, the RG flow of the couplings is mainly driven by gluon exchange diagrams.
 Following the RG flow towards smaller scales, the strong coupling increases (see right panel of Fig.~\ref{fig:flow}) and gauge fluctuations tend to drive the system towards a ground state associated with a (spontaneously) broken ${\rm U}(1)_{\rm V}$ symmetry.
 However, it should be noted that {\it strong} gauge fluctuations are in principle not required to trigger the formation of a (color-)superconducting ground state because of the presence of a Cooper instability in the system,\footnote{This is different for chiral symmetry breaking which requires the gauge coupling to become sufficiently large, see, e.g., Refs.~\cite{Gies:2005as,Braun:2005uj,Braun:2006jd,Braun:2011pp,Braun:2019aow} for a detailed discussion.} see Refs.~\cite{Braun:2017srn,Braun:2018bik} for a general fixed-point analysis of this aspect and Ref.~\cite{Alford:1997zt} for an early mean-field study in QCD.
 The gauge fluctuations rather act as a ``catalyzer" for the formation of a (color-)superconducting ground state.
 Loosely speaking, strong gauge fluctuations tend to increase the symmetry breaking scale~$\ksb$ and therefore also the diquark gap~$\Delta_{\text{gap}}\sim \ksb$.
 In other words, without strong gauge fluctuations, the diquark gap would be (significantly) smaller.